cudail/snolf-rb2/README.md

 v1.4
 * New character select art by Mike Tona
+* Fixed errors with spectator players in multiplayer
 * Renamed cheats to modifiers in readme
+* Removed Super Sonic and NiGHTS sprites from WAD

 v1.3
 * Fixed Snolf breaking netplay gameas